realtime-system/pysage/docs/index.rst

   * grouping - actors can be partitioned into groups that are run in separate os processes
   * process-local singleton manager - actor registration, discovery, message propagation
   * publisher/subscriber pattern built-in
+  * message handlers can be a coroutine / generator
+  * optionally use mongodb as the message transport / queue

 pysage strives to stay thin and lightweight.